Proximity-induced equilibrium supercurrent and perfect superconducting diode effect due to band asymmetry: Equilibrium supercurrent

-Topological condensed matter is rife with phenomena that are forbidden in isolated systems but occur robustly on the boundaries of topological phases.
+It is instructive to contrast the above current with topological boundary phenomena.
+In particular, topological condensed matter physics is rife with phenomena that are forbidden in isolated systems, but occur robustly on the boundaries of topological phases.
 There, the violation of the relevant no-go theorems on one boundary is cured by the opposite boundary.
-In contrast, $I^\text{eq}\neq0$ is a \emph{non-topological} phenomenon that is forbidden in an isolated superconductor, but occurs robustly on the surface of a conventional superconductor.
-Here, the apparent violation of the relevant no-go theorem -- Bloch's theorem mentioned above -- is rectified by the parent superconductor.
+From this perspective, the above current is a \emph{non-topological} phenomenon that is forbidden in an isolated SC, but occurs robustly on the surface of a conventional SC.
+Here, the apparent violation of the relevant no-go theorem is rectified by the parent SC that acts as an infinite reservoir of Cooper pairs.

-\emph{Effective gauge models.} We now illustrate the above ideas in a simple class of BAMs defined by

-where $Q$ is a constant that quantifies the asymmetry.
-For such models, $v_{k}^{a}\approx-Q\partial_{k}v_{k}^{s}$ to leading order in $Q$.
-Thus, asymmetry is introduced in the dispersion by simply shifting the origin of $k$-space.
-Naïvely, such a shift is a gauge transformation and should have no physical implications.
-However, there are several scenarios where such a shift is physical.
-The first is when the wire has a gauge anomaly, i.e., if it is a quantum Hall edge rather than an isolated 1D system.
-The second is when the shift occurs in a ring-shaped wire of length $L$ due to an Aharonov-Bohm flux $\Phi=QL$ through the ring.
-Flux insertion pumps charge around the ring, but leads to a static, equilibrium state once the flux becomes time-independent.
-Neither of these two situations is our focus here.
-Instead, we focus on a third scenario, involving superconductivity, since the mean-field superconducting condensate violates gauge invariance.

-An extrinsic way to induce a momentum shift in an $x$-oriented wire that is a distance $d$ away from a superconductor with surface normal $\hat{\mathbf{z}}$ is by passing a magnetic field $\boldsymbol{B}=Q/d\hat{\mathbf{y}}$ between them.
-In this realization, the wire has a symmetric dispersion when it is far from the superconductor or no magnetic field is applied.
-It offers the advantage that the asymmetry is easily tunable.
-Usually, the flux is said to induce finite-momentum pairing in an ordinary wire; here, we have adopted a gauge in which the pairing is uniform but the dispersion shifts and becomes asymmetric, $\varepsilon_{k}\neq\varepsilon_{-k}$.
-Regardless of the interpretation, Josephson junctions based on gauge BAMs should exhibit a universal diode effect \citep{Davydova2022}.

-Alternately, the shift can be generated intrinsically as effective gauge transformations in the lowest energy bands whereas higher bands encode the asymmetry non-trivially.
-This is analogous to magnetization in Weyl semimetals whose Weyl pseudospin corresponds to physical spin.
-Then, the Weyl nodes are merely shifted in $k$-space and mimic a gauge transformation while higher bands change in more complicated, model-dependent ways \citep{QiWeylAnomaly}.